Captiosus510/shablam/README.md

 ## Usage

 First we need to use a script to compile a "database" (it's really just a dictionary that's been dumped into a pickle file for later use).
 Add the movies/scenes to the "movie_scenes" folder and then run compile.py.
+Don't worry if this takes a while.

 ```bash
 python3 compile.py